johnnycistudent/recipe-app/README.md

   **2.** As a registered or non-registered user, I would like some suggestions as to what recipes other users are using to get some cooking inspiration.

-  **3.** As a registered or non-registered user, I would like to search the database with a query and have the results match my text search.
+  **3.** As a registered or non-registered vegetarian user, I would like to search the database for vegetarian recipes.

   **4.** As a registered or non-registered user, I would like to be able to browse the profile and recipes of a User who has added recipes that I like.

-  **5.** As a registered user, I would like to save recipes that I like and find them with ease.
+  **5.** As a registered user, I would like to add a recipe and then be able to view the recipe/recipes I’ve made compiled in one go-to page.

-  **6.** As a registered user, I would like to be able to have the recipes I've made compiled in one go-to page.
+  **6.** As a registered user, I would like to save recipes that I like and find them with ease.

   **7.** As a registered user, I would like to edit or delete a recipe I have added to the site.

   **8.** As the Administrator of the site, I would like to be able to see the vital statistics of the site in one comprehensive and interactive list. i.e. how many recipes there currently are, how many users, how many deleted recipes etc.